purvasingh96/MachineLearningBasics/README.md

 1. Kernels are similarity functions that take 2 inputs and return similarity using their **dot** product.
 2. Kernels can be used to perform calculations on non-linear data involving multiple dimensions.

+### Hard and Soft Margin Classifiers
+1. Hard margin classifiers don't allow any slack/errors.
+2. Soft margin classifiers allow us to have some **Slack (𝝃)** or exceptions in the optimization process.
+3. 𝝃>=0